 Prior to 2018, Koon had already amassed over $10 million in tournament cashes.
 But these early winnings have only fuelled his appetite to climb the poker leaderboard.

 Koon’s biggest victory came earlier this year at the Triton Super High Roller Series Montenegro.
 It was here that Koon won $3,579,914 playing the Short Deck event; the biggest ever Triton event in terms of entries and prize pool.

 The highlight of Rainer Kempe’s career came in 2016 when he beat Fedor Holz at the final table of the Super High Roller Bowl.

 The German talent got 2018 off to a strong start, winning a handful of tournaments including the $100,000 High Roller Re-entry.

 Lifetime earnings: $25 million

 In his youth, Bryn Kenney was ranked number 1 in the world under 16 poker rankings.
-Dropping out of college at 17 to play online poker full-time, Kenney has since won a string of big buy-in tournaments.
+Dropping out of college at 17 to play full-time, Kenney has since won a string of big buy-in tournaments.

 Kenney narrowly missed out on Player of the Year honours in 2017, after Adrian Mateos pipped him to the post.
 Let’s see if he can get himself back in contention for the title as this year progresses.